carbon-language/carbon-lang/llvm/docs/CMake.rst

 **LLVM_EXTERNAL_{CLANG,LLD,POLLY}_SOURCE_DIR**:PATH
   Path to ``{Clang,lld,Polly}``\'s source directory.
-Defaults to ``tools/{clang,lld,polly}``. ``{Clang,lld,Polly}`` will not be built when it is empty or it does not point valid path.
+Defaults to ``tools/{clang,lld,polly}``. ``{Clang,lld,Polly}`` will not be built when it is empty or it does not point to a valid path.

 **LLVM_USE_OPROFILE**:BOOL
   Enable building OProfile JIT support.
 Defaults to OFF